DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 # Conditions
 1. Clear a *standard enemy room* with *flame volley* equipped in *Area 01*
-2. Within an *upgrade room*, acquire a new passive spell using the *Empower Upgrade*
+2. While holding the  Acquire a new passive spell using the *Empower Upgrade* within an *upgrade room*
 3. Reach the end of Avernoth!!!
 4. Reach an *Upgrade Room* with the *Relay* spell eqipped in *Area 02*
 5. Clear the *Boss Room (at the end of the area)* in *Area 02* in *under 10 minutes* with *Tempest Slash* equipped
 6. Reach the end of Avernoth!!!
-7.
+7. *Crystal Explosion*
 8.
 9. Reach the end of Avernoth!!!